 “What do you even do with a philosophy degree?”

-“Teach,” she said simply.
+“Teach,” she says simply.
 “You teach.
 That’s about it.”

 “Good strange?”
-I asked.
+I ask.

 SAM: Heading home 2morrow morning.
 Kinda drunk

-I rolled my eyes.
+I roll my eyes.

 SAM: Im FINE.
 Stop worrying.
 See u 2morrow